spack/spack-tutorial/tutorial_spack_scripting.rst

 Now we have a powerful query not available through ``spack find``.

-Now exit the interpreter so we are back at the command line:
+Let's exit the interpreter to take us back to the command line:

 .. code-block:: console

    >>> exit()

+before generalizing the functionality for re-use.

 ^^^^^^^^^^^^^
 Using scripts
 ^^^^^^^^^^^^^

-Suppose now that we want to parameterize our script and accept arguments on the command line.
-With a few generalizations to accept the include and exclude specs on the command line, we can create a general-purpose query script.
+Now let's parameterize our script to accept arguments on the command line.
+With a few generalizations to use the include and exclude specs as arguments, we can create a powerful, general-purpose query script.

 Open a file called ``find_exclude.py`` in your preferred editor and add the following code: